Roadside assistance in Switzerland: insurance policies in comparison

-Is it worth taking out breakdown insurance?
-Who to call if your car breaks down?
+Is breakdown insurance worth it?
+Who steps in if your car breaks down?
 Comparis provides information on roadside assistance and the right insurance cover for you.

 iStock/kovaciclea